-Workplace Exposure to Artifical Optical Radiation Assessment
+Workplace Exposure to Artificial Optical Radiation Assessment

 Although the AOR regulations can often be implemented in most workplaces by adopting a light touch approach, there are occasions where it’s not clear how well workers are being protected against exposure to potentially harmful exposure levels.
-This can lead to situations where not enough protection is being afforded to employees, or conversely, overly restrictive or uncomfortable controls may be unnecessarily being applied.
+This can lead to situations where not enough protection is being afforded to employees, or conversely, overly restrictive, or uncomfortable controls may be unnecessarily being applied.

 Visible, UV and IR Optical Radiation